Masaku12/alx-higher_level_programming/0x01-python-if_else_loops_functions/README.md

 Directory: 0x01-python-if_else_loops_functions
 File: 8-uppercase.py

-9. There are only 3 colors, 10 digits, and 7 notes; it's what we do with them that's important mandatory
+## 9. There are only 3 colors, 10 digits, and 7 notes; it's what we do with them that's important
-Score: 0.0% (Checks completed: 0.0%)

 Write a function that prints the last digit of a number.

 Prototype: def print_last_digit(number):